jugla/worldtidesinfocustom/README.md

 and  optional parameter
 - vertical_ref : the reference you want to use for tide (default is LAT).
 See [datum ref](https://www.worldtides.info/datums)
-- scan_interval : the scan rate to refresh entity (should not be use)
+- scan_interval : the scan rate to refresh entity (should not be used)
-- worldtides_request_interval : the scan rate to fetch data on server (should not be use)
+- worldtides_request_interval : the scan rate to fetch data on server (should not be used)

 One entity is declared with attibutes.
 To see them as sensor, please follow the example
 ```yaml